-Currently in the game there are four ways of gaining stardust: catching pokemon, hatching, feeding berries at a gym, and daily catch bonuses:
+Currently in the game there are five ways of gaining stardust: catching pokemon, hatching, feeding berries at a gym, successfully beating a raid boss, and daily-catch bonuses:

 |20||Feed a berry at a gym|